MetaCommunity/dobelle-app/README.md

       systems.
 The text is fairly dense, as such, in its original Markdown format.

-    * This text was authored, in a manner, with POSIX operating systems on PC and server environments in mind.
+    * This design documentation was originally developed, in a manner, with POSIX operating systems on PC and server environments in mind.
 It may not serve to address many concerns with regards to mobile computing environments.

+    * The concept of defininig a first-order class, `application`, might be assumed to denote a fairly PC-oriented idea -- something beside the support for portable, program-level interactions with restarts, conditions, and the debugger in CLtl2.
+However, this API should not be assumed to be limited to PC computing environments.

+# Literary Note

+This software system is named after a planetary system -- namely, the planetary system of _Opal_ and _Quake_, two fictional planetary bodies, each of a diametrically opposed planetary climate.
+The _Dobelle_ planetary system was developed in a series of books by Charles Sheffield, the Heritage Universe.

 # Overview